sugatoray/synthetic-data-generator/README.md

 ### Environment Variables

-- `HF_TOKEN`: Your Hugging Face token to push your datasets to the Hugging Face Hub and run *Free* Inference Endpoints Requests.
-You can get one [here](https://huggingface.co/settings/tokens/new?ownUserPermissions=repo.content.read&ownUserPermissions=repo.write&globalPermissions=inference.serverless.write&tokenType=fineGrained).
+- `HF_TOKEN`: Your [Hugging Face token](https://huggingface.co/settings/tokens/new?ownUserPermissions=repo.content.read&ownUserPermissions=repo.write&globalPermissions=inference.serverless.write&tokenType=fineGrained) to push your datasets to the Hugging Face Hub and generate free completions from Hugging Face Inference Endpoints.

+Optionally, you can set the following environment variables to customize the generation process.

+- `BASE_URL`: The base URL for any OpenAI compatible API, e.g. `https://api-inference.huggingface.co/v1/`.
+- `MODEL`: The model to use for generating the dataset, e.g. `meta-llama/Meta-Llama-3.1-8B-Instruct`.
+- `API_KEY`: The API key to use for the corresponding API, e.g. `hf_...`.

 Optionally, you can also push your datasets to Argilla for further curation by setting the following environment variables: